tobiia/cliqq-cli/README.md

 ## Configuration

+> If no configuration is found, Cliqq will prompt for credentials and can generate this file automatically.

 Cliqq requires valid API credentials.
 It supports multiple providers including OpenAI, Anthropic, DeepSeek, and OpenRouter.
 Credentials can be supplied via a `.env` file or system environment variables.

 ### Option 1: `.env` file